macvk/dnsleaktest/README.md

 # Dns Leak Test
 The test shows DNS leaks and your external IP.
-If you use the same ASN for DNS and connection - no leak here, otherwise here might be a problem.
+If you use the same ASN for DNS and connection - you have no leak, otherwise here might be a problem.

 ## How to install & use